 SFHP has a generic mandatory policy.
-If a medication on the drug formulary is available in both a brand-name and generic form, then only the generic form is approved for coverage.
+If a medication on the drug formulary is available in both a brand-name and generic form and your provider requests a brand-name drug and writes "no substitutions" on your prescription, a higher co-payment may apply.